The Bankrate promise

 Selling your home to We Buy Houses

 If you decide selling to We Buy Houses is the right decision, the process is fairly simple.
 Once a homeowner reaches out, whether by phone or by filling out a form online, the company will schedule an in-person visit for a representative to come and assess the property.
-This is different from some online services, which value a home remotely using automated valuation models and available data.
+This is different from some online services, which decide how much a home is worth remotely using online algorithms and available data.

 Once the representative determines your home’s condition, you will receive a cash offer.
 This usually happens within 24 to 48 hours.
 If you accept, the company says it can typically close the deal in 7 to 14 days.

 Keep in mind that this is a for-profit house-flipping venture.
-It needs to make money on each transaction to stay in business, so the amount it offers for a home will likely not be as much as you could get in a traditional sale.
-The company makes it easy for you, but don’t expect to get top dollar on the sale.
+The company needs to make money on each transaction to stay in business, so the amount it offers for a home will likely not be as much as you could get in a traditional sale.
+They make it easy for you, but don’t expect to get top dollar on the sale.

 Where does We Buy Houses operate?

-We Buy Houses doesn’t operate everywhere, but it does have a presence in more than 200 markets in 30 U.S. states, plus Washington, D.C.
-It services many major U.S. cities, including Philadelphia, Los Angeles, Atlanta, Austin and Phoenix.
+We Buy Houses doesn’t operate everywhere, but it has a presence in more than 200 markets, including many major U.S. cities.
 You can input your zip code online to find out if it is an option in your area.
+Licensees can be found in the following states:

-- Traditional home sales, with experienced local Realtors, offer sellers the best chance to get top dollar for their home.
+Traditional home sales, with experienced local real estate agents, offer sellers the best chance to get top dollar for their home.
 It’s an agent’s job to get you the best deal possible.
-Agents also provide much more personalized, one-on-one service and assistance throughout the home-selling process than online companies do.
+Agents can also provide much more personalized, one-on-one service and assistance throughout the home-selling process than an online company.
+The right agent will know your local market well, and can sell your home at a competitive price for your area.

-We Buy Houses is a real home-buying company with franchise locations in more than 200 markets and 30 states.
+We Buy Houses is a real home-buying company with licensed locations in more than 200 markets in 30 states.
 However, each location is independently owned and operated.
 Thus, it is difficult to do research on the brand overall: Each branch may offer varying levels of service, and garner very different online reviews.